 Almirall, S.A. is subject to Corporate Income Tax under the Spanish Tax Consolidation regime according to Chap.
 VI of Title VII of Law 27/2014, of 27 November, on Corporate Income Tax.
-The companies that make up the Group for tax purposes for 2023 and 2022 are: Almirall, S.A., Laboratorios Almirall, S.L., Industrias Farmacéuticas Almirall, S.A., Laboratorios Tecnobío, S.A., Ranke Química, S.A., Almirall Europa Derma, S.A. and Almirall Holding Iberia, S.L. (formerly Almirall International, B.V., which transferred its registered office from the Netherlands to Spain in December 2023), with the first of them acting as parent company.
+The companies that make up the Group for tax purposes for 2024 and 2023 are: Almirall, S.A., Laboratorios Almirall, S.L., Industrias Farmacéuticas Almirall, S.A., Laboratorios Tecnobío, S.A., Ranke Química, S.A., Almirall Europa Derma, S.A. and Almirall Holding Iberia, S.L.; for all of these, the Company acts as parent company of the tax group.